 Emergencies

-There are different types of emergencies and disasters and different ways of dealing with them.
-You should have a plan formulated for dealing with different emergency scenarios.
-One of the first decisions is whether you should stay at your current location or go elsewhere.
-Roads could be clogged or they might be impassable.
-If you must go do you have a destination and can you survive at that destination.
-Is your vehicle able to traverse the landscape if roads are damaged or gone?
+Different types of emergencies require different responses.
+Formulate plans to deal with a variety of possible emergencies.
+One of the first decisions is whether you should stay at your current location or evacuate.
+Roads could be gridlocked or impassable.
+If you must go, do you have a destination and can you survive there.
+Can your vehicle traverse the landscape if roads are damaged or gone?

 Stay Put or Vacate

-Many wannabe preppers boast about bugging out and surviving in the outdoors but many do not have the training or equipment to survive.
-You must know your abilities and your limits.
-With many emergencies and disasters a viable option is to stay and ride out the situation.
-In a major emergency the government agencies could be completely overwhelmed and you should strive to be self-sufficient for at least two weeks.
+Many wannabe preppers boast about bugging out and surviving in the outdoors.
+Most do not have the training or equipment to survive.
+Know your abilities and your limits.
+A viable option for many emergencies is to stay, or “shelter in place.”
+In a major emergency the government agencies could be completely overwhelmed.
+Strive to be self-sufficient for at least two weeks.
 There may not be electricity, gas, water, emergency services, or phones for days or weeks.
 Your home may be damaged so you should have adequate food, shelter, and water.

-There are times when you will forced to vacate an area.
+You may be forced to evacuate.
 Your emergency plan should include several places where you can go until the danger passes.
 Always have backup plans.
 Know how to vacate your workplace and/or school.

 Types of Disasters/Emergencies